Image Search with AI Models

 Aligned with the project's directives and after a thorough investigation of both the business requirements and the sector's solution landscape, we have devised the following algorithm pipeline:

-• Upon image upload by the user, a multimodal large language model crafts a comprehensive description of the image.
+• Upon image upload by the user, a multimodal large language model crafts a comprehensive image description.

 • The OCR (Optical Character Recognition) model detects textual characters within the image, triggering a Text Embedding model to create text embeddings.